 All financial aid you receive at your home university may be applied toward L.A.
 Term.

 Prospective students from other colleges and universities must complete the same application process by the stated deadline.
-Interviews will be conducted over the phone or Skype and the $25 application fee is waived.
+Interviews will be conducted over the phone or Skype.